Improving the car audio system can be a little challenging sometimes, especially when choosing the right steps.

 Cost $40 – $300 per pair.

-The advantage of the system is an independent position of the tweeters, which you can place either in the upper part of the door or in sail panels.
+The advantage of the system is the independent position of the tweeters, which you can place either in the upper part of the door or in sail panels.
 The installation, however, may be challenging when you want to install speakers in other than factory places.
 Also very important, especially in 3 way systems, is the correct set-up of the crossovers.

 A less advanced option is to install coaxial speakers, which are available from 2 way to 5 way if you want to have multi tweeters in each place.
 The benefit of the coaxial speakers is that you can install them in factory places without making modifications to door panels or rear decks.

 If you have a chance, it is worth investing in coaxial speakers with adjustable tweeters, like, for example, JBL Stadium GTO620.
-This way, you can customize the direction of the high tones in a car, which can give you real effect for speakers installed in the bottom part of the door.
+This way, you can customize the direction of the high tones in a car, which can give you a real effect for speakers installed in the bottom part of the door.

 Add acoustic isolation and make your car like a sealed acoustic studio.